maninderSingh5/maninderSingh5/README.md

-- 👋 Hi, I’m @maninderSingh5
+- 👋 Hi, I’m Maninder Singh

 <!---
 maninderSingh5/maninderSingh5 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.